-Late-breaking abstract submission for the 2017 NCRI Cancer Conference is now closed.
-If you have any questions about submitted abstracts please contact us on firstname.lastname@example.org.
+Abstract submission details for the 2018 NCRI Cancer Conference will be released shortly.
+If you have any questions please contact us on firstname.lastname@example.org

-» To be considered for several opportunities to give an oral presentation including dedicated proffered paper sessions
+- To be considered for an oral presentation including dedicated proffered paper sessions

-» As author of an accepted abstract, you will be able to present your work on an e-poster, with dedicated viewing stations onsite and all e-posters available through the Conference App.
+- As author of an accepted abstract, you’ll be able to present your work on an e-poster, with dedicated viewing stations onsite and all e-posters available through the Conference App

 All abstracts will be considered for presentation in the following formats: